-Records are kept: On CPOMS -there are no paper copies stored Access to Records: High level access to CPOMS held by: Michelle Tague, Katie Bevan, Alex Belton, Anna Smith, Monika Codrington, Sarah Fowler (SENCO), Debbie Beeston & Wendy May The Derby Family Support Team are also able to access records needed for their work
+Records are kept: On CPOMS -there are no paper copies stored

+Access to Records: High level access to CPOMS held by:

+Michelle Tague, Katie Bevan, Alex Belton, Anna Smith, Monika Codrington, Sarah Fowler (SENCO), Debbie

+Beeston & Wendy May

 All staff: If there are any concerns, these should be recorded onto CPOMS.
 If there are concerns a child is at significant risk of harm, find the DSL immediately and follow up the report in writing afterwards.